Yurnero11/Kino_CMS/src/main/resources/static/bower_components/select2/docs/plugins/error/README.md

 ![GPM Installation](assets/readme_1.png)

-`error` is a [Grav](http://github.com/getgrav/grav) Plugin and allows to redirect errors to nice output pages.
+`error` is a [Grav](http://github.com/getgrav/grav) Plugin and allows to redirect errors to nice output page.

 This plugin is required and you'll find it in any package distributed that contains Grav.
 If you decide to clone Grav from GitHub you will most likely want to install this.